Research Participant Payment Process

 Payments to research participants by cash will be made by requesting a cash advance using an Ad Hoc Bank Transaction.

 Departments should follow the University’s outlined cash advance process.
 Research

 participants must sign an RPRF at the time they actually receive their cash payment.
 Departments

-will document use of their cash advance by processing a Distribution of Income (DI) to clear the advance and
+will document use of their cash advance by processing an Accounting Journal to clear the advance and

 attaching the RPRFs.
-RPRFs will be detached from the DV or SDV following payment and retained in
+RPRFs will be detached from the Supplier Invoice or Ad Hoc Payment following payment and retained in

-for federal taxes, non-resident aliens should be paid by DV or SDV rather than in cash.
+for federal taxes, non-resident aliens should be paid by Supplier Invoice or Ad Hoc Payment rather than in cash.
 This will allow the

 department also will be assessed for the adjustment for withholding.